kylesayrs/SketchGeneration/README.md

 ## Lessons Learned ##
 1. Gaussian mixture models do not train stably

 The first aspect that makes GMM sequence models difficult to train is the tendency of GMMs to collapse onto sample points and produce exploding gradients (see [GMMPyTorch](https://github.com/kylesayrs/GMMPytorch)).
 The original authors partially address this by imposing a `gradient_clip` parameter which limits the maximum magnitude of any one gradient step.
-While this technique is effective, I found that the model still produced extreme positive loss spikes which made analysis difficult.
-In addition to imposing gradient clipping, I replace the exponential activation, which is subject to gradient explosion on both sides, with `ELU` plus a very small constant to the diagonal sigmas which limits the minimum standard deviation variable, thereby limiting the collapsing effect.
+While this technique is effective, I found that the model still produced extreme positive loss spikes which made analysis difficult and renders some batches useless/counter productive.
+My solution was to, in addition to imposing gradient clipping, replace the `exp` activation, which is subject to gradient explosion on both sides, with `ELU` plus a very small constant to the diagonal sigmas which limits the minimum standard deviation variable, thereby limiting the collapsing effect.

 2. Autoregressive inference is highly dependent on temperature